zoyasarow/Work-Day-Scheduler/README.md

 There are no major installation requirements for this project, click the live link in the repo and open inspect on the browser screen to see local storage data

 ## Usage Information
-Type your plans/tasks in each of the user input boxes by each hour and click the save button to get the input to stay.
+Type your plans and/or tasks in each of the user input boxes by the correlating hours and click the save button to get the input to stay.
 Use the entire screen as a to-do list or daily planner for that day!

 ## Contributions & Credit
 There are not collaborators for this project